alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 LINQ query syntax (`Select`/`SelectMany`) is in the appendix.

 Translating between layers often means turning a `Result` into a different output shape via `Match`.
+In practice you'll often also want `MapError` (or `BindError`) to translate error types between layers without ending the pipeline.
 For example, at a boundary you might translate into a response shape:

 ```csharp
 Result<int, Error> infraResult = ParseId(inputIdFromRequest);